Josh Akognon: Cal State Fullerton (2007–2009)

-Senior season

 While from a team standpoint the Titans failed to match their 2007–08 success, Akognon performed brilliantly in the face of countless, hounding defenses designed to slow him down.
 Josh was named the 2008–09 Big West Conference Men's Basketball Player of the Year, averaging 23.9 points per game, good for 8th in the nation.
 Akognon broke the single season scoring record of former Titan and U.S. Olympian Leon Wood with 764 points, finished seventh overall in Titan history with 1,411 points and established a two-year scoring record for his exploits.
 Josh was also named to the NABC All-District 9 First Team, the only Big West player named to the team this year.
 Once again Akognon reached the 100–100 mark with 136 three-pointers (2nd best in the nation per game) and 132 free throws (8th best in the nation with 89.2% FT percentage).
 Only six other players achieved that 100–100 combination.
 Akognon ended the season with the longest current streak in the nation of 44 games with a made three-pointer.
 He finished his college career with 1,805 points and 335 three-pointers.
 Josh also set a Big West Tournament scoring record with 37 points in a first round win over UC Riverside that included 9 three-pointers.
 Akognon reached double figures in 36 of 37 games, reached the 20 point mark twenty-two times, the 30+ point mark 6 times, and has had two 41 point games.
 He was also one of 50 players on the early season watch list for the James Naismith Award (given to the top player in college basketball), and named to the early season list for the Bob Cousy Award (given to the top point guard in college basketball).